top of page

 Shooting a basket of seasonal fresh produce • Photography © Bottle and Brush Studio 2020

-Food photography is designed to make people hungry, to desire the ingredients, to get the idea of how a meal should turn out after cooking the recipe, but also be a form of visual storytelling.
-Looking at how cook books have evolved over the years, the greatest improvement is certainly the image presentation and the story behind the featured food.
-For visual people like myself, “we eat with our eyes first” and it is very hard not to do that.
-Today’s amazing food photography that is beyond being 'just a plate' is an art that requires many skills, including cooking, prop usage and styling.
-For a few years now, culinary photography has taken over all my sidelines.
-Other than my personal garden and cooking projects, I visited some local markets, orchards and farms to do self assignment shoots.
-This helped me to get experience “in the field” but also to learn where the produce come from.
-I do commission work now for local growers, vignerons and producers, and occasionally for related events and venues.
-I like many types of photography, but I’m definitely taking the direction of “terroir” storytelling, combining food and botanicals as a main interest.
+Food photography is designed to make people hungry, to desire the ingredients, and to get an idea of how a meal should turn out after cooking the recipe.
+It can also be a form of visual storytelling and a masterpiece art.
+Looking at how cookbooks have evolved over the years, the greatest improvement is certainly the image presentation, colour quality and the story behind the featured food.
+We eat with our eyes first!
+Today’s amazing food photography that is beyond being 'just a plate' is an art that requires many skills, including cooking, prop usage, styling and post-production.
+Homegrown, agricultural and gardening photography, has taken over all my sidelines for a few years, and all relate to food.
+Besides shooting my personal garden and cooking projects, I visited local markets, growers and other gardeners to do self-assignment shoots.
+This helped me get experience “in the field” and learn where the produce comes from.
+I do commission work now for local cultivators, vignerons, and producers.
+I occasionally contribute to ABC Organic Gardener magazine and shot a few covers since 2022.
+I sometimes do live shoots in restaurants and food events, but I think working with daylight in my outdoor studio, farms and in nature is my preferred "office".

 Exploring "terroir" photography • Photography © Bottle and Brush Studio 2017-20

-Food is a great medium, and as we have to eat anyway, it’s quite a sustainable art!
+Food is a great medium; as we have to eat anyway, it’s quite a sustainable art!
 There is nothing wrong with playing with food for creativity, as long it's not to waste it.
-I love working with natural light and I barely use shaping gear.
+I love working with natural light, and I barely use shaping gear.
 Prop styling is also very important in food photography.
-You have to select the right cookware to create a mood, composition and theme.
-I prefer using smaller surfaces (cutting boards, wood boxes, trays, etc.) rather than tables as I can move them around anywhere on a Lazy Susan turning tray to capture the best light.
+You must select the right cookware to create a mood, composition and theme.
+I prefer using smaller surfaces (cutting boards, wood boxes, trays, etc.) rather than tables, as I can move them around anywhere to capture the best light.
+I have a special "trick" that I came up with, and I will tell you more in an upcoming post about food styling.
 I can always find some good spots in the yard and use the grass, garden beds, shed walls, logs, baskets, chairs, or anything to make interesting compositions.
 Fresh herbs, flowers and produce, immediately at hand from the garden when needed as perishable props, is a great advantage when having a productive backyard.
-Smartphones do great pictures easily and quick editing can be done with apps, but that all depends where you want to go with this.
-I find that understanding the basics of photography with a camera more rewarding and the result much finer.
 Food photography is an exciting artistic challenge, I love it.
-Plus I'm enjoying the delicious food with my hubbie (a lucky guy... but I have to use some post-it notes "don't eat yet" sometimes!) once the “hero” shots are accomplished!
+Plus, I'm enjoying the delicious food with my hubbie (a lucky guy...)!

 Food compositions • Photography © Bottle and Brush Studio 2019-2021